tan-wt/gaohn-probability-stats/content/04_continuous_random_variables/0408_exponential_distribution.md

 He also showed how Exponential distribution is derived from the Poisson distribution.

 - Chan, Stanley H. "Chapter 4.5.
 Uniform and Exponential Random Variables."
 In Introduction to Probability for Data Science, 205-211.
 Ann Arbor, Michigan: Michigan Publishing Services, 2021.
+- Pishro-Nik, Hossein.
+"Chapter 4.2.2.
+Exponential Distribution" In Introduction to Probability, Statistics, and Random Processes, 249-252.
+Kappa Research, 2014.